-There is a lot more that can be done to fully take advantage of this observance.
-The goal for this article is to get you started.
-If you aren't sure what else to do or have any questions about implementing these suggestions, please feel free to email me at ToniBristol@ ExpansionConsultants.com.
-Also, if you are not on the COVD email blast list, please email the COVD office immediately at info@covd.org and make sure you are on the list, as the press release and other materials will be sent via email.
+There is a lot more that can be done to fully take advantage of this observance, including spreading the word through social media.
+The goal of this article is to get you started.
+If you aren't sure what else to do or have any questions about implementing these suggestions, please feel free to email me at ToniBristol@ExpansionConsultants.com.
+Also, if you are not on the COVD email blast list, please email the COVD office immediately at info@covd.org and make sure you are on the list, as the press releases and other materials will be sent via email.

-Toni Bristol is an Affiliate Member of COVD and a Practice Management Consultant in Montrose, California and can be reached by email at tonibristol@expansionconsultants.com
+Toni Bristol is an Affiliate Member of COVD and a Practice Management Consultant in Montrose, California.
+Ms. Bristol is COVD's Public Awareness Campaign consultant; in addition she serves on the COVD President's Advisory Council.
+She can be reached by email at tonibristol@expansionconsultants.com